-The details of the complaints filed, disposed off and pending during the financial year under POSH Act, related to sexual harassment has been disclosed in the Directors' Report forming part of this Annual Report.
+The details of the complaints filed, disposed off and pending during the financial year under POSH Act, related to sexual harassment

-k.
+- has been disclosed in the Directors' Report forming part of this Annual Report. - k.
 During FY2024, there are no loans or advances provided by the Company and its subsidiaries to firms/companies in which directors are interested.
 However, the Company disbursed loan amounting to Rs.
 300 Million to eClerx Employee Welfare Trust for purchasing shares of the Company for beneficiaries under the current Employee Stock Option Scheme pursuant to special resolution passed earlier in this behalf.

-L Details of material subsidiaries of the listed entity.
+Details of material subsidiaries of the listed entity.

-Name of material subsidiary Date and place of incorporation Name and date of appointment of the statutory auditors 1 eClerx LLC (USA) Incorporated on March 6, 2022 at USA.
+Name of material subsidiary Date and place of incorporation 1 eClerx LLC (USA) Incorporated on March 6, 2022 at USA.
 N.A.